pablohdzvizcarra/my-software-developer-career/README.md

 ### Day 666: Java - Hibernate and JPA
 I want to start learning Spring Boot, but first I need to check out these technologies

+#### Day 672: Java - Spring Boot
+I continue to learn about spring boot, the beauty of this framework continues to captivate me.